Learn ➜ Material Health GuidesCoatings Guide

 Is lead free ceramic glaze actually lead free?

-Usually, yes, but since ceramic glaze is made with minerals from the earth, there is still a chance that some lead is present in it.
+Usually, yes, but since ceramic glaze is made with minerals from the earth, there is still a chance that it has a miniscule amount of lead in it.
 The FDA regulates this, and explains, “when the pottery is fired at the proper temperature for the proper amount of time, essentially all the lead is bound into the glaze.
 If any migrates to food, it will be an insignificant amount.”
-Even though we should all aim for zero lead, it is worth noting that lead is present everywhere — even in vegetables, tap water, and bottled water.
+Even though we should all aim for zero lead, it is worth noting that lead is present everywhere — even in vegetables, chocolate, tap water, and bottled water.
 Often times, lead in present in glazes in amounts even lower than what is found in a vegetable.
 The best way to know is — not to do XRF testing, which will just show you the presence of lead — but to do leach testing, which will test to make sure any lead is truly bound up in the glaze, and won’t migrate out into food.
 Read all the details about this in my Lead guide here.

 What is enamel vs ceramic glaze vs ceramic non stick?

-Enamel is a mixture of glass and pigments and is fused to metal.
+• Enamel is a mixture of glass and pigments and is fused to metal.

-Ceramic glaze is a mixture of glass and pigments and is fused to ceramic.
+• Ceramic glaze is a mixture of glass and pigments and is fused to ceramic.

-“Ceramic” non-stick is actually a sol-gel, and contains silicon, oxygen, and proprietary (unknown) ingredients.
+• “Ceramic” non-stick is actually a sol-gel, and contains silicon, oxygen, and proprietary (unknown) ingredients.
 It is a gel sprayed on to many types of cookware surfaces.

 What is enameled cookware?